Edward Lhuyd: Life

 Lhuyd received a MA honoris causa from the University of Oxford in 1701 and a fellowship of the Royal Society in 1708.

-In 1696 Lluyd transcribed much of the Latin inscription on the 9th-century Pillar of Eliseg near Valle Crucis Abbey, Denbighshire.
+In 1696, Lluyd transcribed much of the Latin inscription on the 9th-century Pillar of Eliseg near Valle Crucis Abbey, Denbighshire.
 The inscription subsequently became almost illegible due to weathering, but Lhuyd's transcript seems to have been remarkably accurate.

-Lhuyd was also responsible for the first scientific description and naming of what we would now recognize as a dinosaur: the sauropod tooth Rutellum impicatum (Delair and Sarjeant, 2002).
+Lhuyd was also responsible for the first scientific description and naming of what we would now recognize as a dinosaur: the sauropod tooth Rutellum impicatum.

-The first written record of a trilobite was by Lhuyd in a letter to Martin Lister in 1688 and published (1869) in his Lithophylacii Britannici Ichnographia.
-It is a fleeting mention, and he simply identifies his find as a "skeleton of some flat fish".
+The first written record of a trilobite was by Lhuyd in a letter to Martin Lister in 1688 and published (1689) in his Lithophylacii Britannici Ichnographia.
+It is a fleeting mention and he simply identifies his find as a "skeleton of some flat fish".
 The trilobite is nowadays identified as Ogygiocarella debuchii Brongniart, 1822.

 Pioneering linguist

 In the late 17th century, Lhuyd was contacted by a group of scholars led by John Keigwin of Mousehole, who sought to preserve and further the Cornish language.
-He accepted their invitation to travel there to study it.
+He accepted their invitation to travel there and study the language.
 Early Modern Cornish was the subject of a paper published by Lhuyd in 1702; it differs from the medieval language in having a considerably simpler structure and grammar.

-In 1707, having been assisted in his research by a fellow Welsh scholar, Moses Williams, Lhuyd published the first volume of Archaeologia Britannica: an Account of the Languages, Histories and Customs of Great Britain, from Travels through Wales, Cornwall, Bas-Bretagne, Ireland and Scotland.
-This has an important linguistic description of Cornish, noted all the more for the understanding of historical linguistics it shows.
-Some of the ideas commonly attributed to linguists of the 19th century have their roots in this work by Lhuyd, who was "considerably more sophisticated in his methods and perceptions than [Sir William] Jones".
+In 1707, having been assisted in his research by a fellow scholar, Moses Williams, Lhuyd published the first volume of Archæologia Britannica.
+This has an important linguistic description of Cornish, which is noted all the more for the understanding of historical linguistics it shows.
+Some of the ideas commonly attributed to linguists of the 19th century have their roots in this work by Lhuyd, who was "considerably more sophisticated in his methods and perceptions than [William] Jones".

-Lhuyd noted a similarity between two linguistic families: Brythonic or P–Celtic (Breton, Cornish and Welsh) and Goidelic or Q–Celtic (Irish, Manx and Scottish Gaelic).
-He argued that the Brythonic originated in Gaul (France) and the Goidelic in the Iberian Peninsula.
-He concluded that as the languages were of Celtic origin, those who spoke them were Celts.
-From the 18th century, peoples of Brittany, Cornwall, Ireland, Isle of Man, Scotland and Wales were known increasingly as Celts.
+Lhuyd noted a similarity between two language families: Brythonic or P–Celtic (Breton, Cornish and Welsh) and Goidelic or Q–Celtic (Irish, Manx and Scottish Gaelic).
+He argued that both families were derived from the Continental Celtic languages; the Brythonic languages originated in the Gaulish language once spoken and written by the Gauls of Pre-Roman France and the Goidelic languages are derived from the Celtiberian language once spoken in the Pre-Roman Iberian Peninsula, which includes modern Spain and Portugal.
+He concluded that as these languages were of Celtic origin, those who spoke them were Celts.
+From the 18th century, peoples of Brittany, Cornwall, Ireland, the Isle of Man, Scotland and Wales were known increasingly as Celts.
 They are seen to this day as modern Celtic nations.